kulichik39/photoionization_analysis/README.md

 # RABBIT_postprocessing
-Code for analysing the results from RABBIT Fortran simulations
+Scripts for handling input to, and analysing output of, the relativistic Fortran code for RABBIT simulations.